2021 Top Cybersecurity Trends

 • Final Word

-There are no magic bullets to achievement in business.
-Owners must now change the way they process their cyber activities to remain ahead of the curve.
-There has been a flurry of new threats and technologies that have attacked the new stay-at-home mobile workforce.
+There are no magic bullets for achieving success in business.
+Owners must now adapt their approach to managing cyber activities to stay ahead of the curve.
+There has been a flurry of new threats and technologies targeting the new stay-at-home mobile workforce.

 The remote workforce model has no network boundary, and more applications are written for the cloud than ever.
 These new network devices, and in most part, poorly written code, give attackers the green light into your business.